mosip/documentation/docs/Tester-Documentation.md

    Note: env = qa,dev,int | testLevel=smoke,regression,smokeandregression

-3. Report will be generated under “< wokspace >/testing-report.
+3. Report will be generated under “< workspace >/testing-report.

 ### 4.4.6 Analyze the test reports
 1. Report can be opened in any Web browser (i.e. Internet Explorer)